Anna Mungunda: Context of the Old Location Uprising

+On October 29, 1959, a public meeting drew a crowd of approximately 3,000 people.
+Representatives from the Herero, Damara, and Ovambo communities rejected the forced relocation.
+One of the representatives, Hosea Kutako, declared: "If you wish to force us, you will have to carry our corpses to Katutura".

+Uprising of December 10, 1959

-Sources disagree on what exactly happened to Mungunda, who was employed as a domestic worker, on the day of the Old Location uprising.
+Fllowing a gathering of residents from the Old Location, held after the arrest of one of the township's inhabitants, the police opened fire in the civilians.Sources disagree on what exactly happened to Mungunda, who was employed as a domestic worker, on the day of the Old Location uprising.
 It is reported that the fatal shooting of her only son, Kaaronda Mungunda, enraged her so much that she ran towards the car of a high-ranking administrator, poured petrol over it, and set it alight.
 The car either belonged to mayor Jaap Snyman or to Old Location Police Superintendent de Wet.
 Both cars were set alight during the demonstration.
 She was shot dead during or immediately after this action.

 Anna Mungunda is one of nine national heroes of Namibia that were identified at the inauguration of the country's Heroes' Acre near Windhoek.
 Founding president Sam Nujoma remarked in his inauguration speech on 26 August 2002 that:

 On that fateful day [of the Old Location uprising], twelve peaceful demonstrators were killed and more than fifty others were injured.
 In the face of this brutality, a courageous and fearless young woman by the name of Kakurukaze Mungunda demonstrated her bravery and heroism by setting alight the car of De Wet who was the superintendent of the Windhoek Old Location.
 She was shot on the spot and Killed in cold blood by the South African apartheid repressive police.
 To her revolutionary spirit and his visionary memory we humbly offer our honour and respect.